Many parents of our infant patients here at Lifespan ask “why does my baby have a flat spot on their head”?

 Primary plagiocephaly is present at birth.

-It is important to remember that there is often some asymmetry, known as ‘moulding’, that occurs as a normal part of a vaginal delivery.
-Some of the bones in the baby’s head will overlap slightly as they pass through the birth canal, which makes their head circumference slightly smaller.
+It is important to remember that there is often some asymmetry, known as ‘moulding’, that occurs as part of a normal vaginal delivery.
+Some of the bones in the baby’s head will overlap slightly as they pass through the birth canal.
+This makes their head circumference slightly smaller.

-The effects of this may be seen for two or three days after birth, which is why your baby will often look quite different as a true newborn, compared to just a few days later.
+Moulding may be seen for two or three days after birth.
+This is why babies often look quite different as a true newborn, compared to just a few days later.

 However, if your child’s face contains significant asymmetry beyond this time, i.e. they look quite different left to right, then there is a need for further investigation to rule out other causes.